Dependency tracking- Why it’s important

 Smaller projects – Waterfall approach

 The biggest downside of waterfall approach is the cost of change.
-Waterfall method is a good fit for smaller projects with clear requirements, when there is low probability of change to be required.
+Waterfall method is a good fit for smaller projects with clear requirements, when there is a low probability of change to be required.

 - Your customers understand costs, size and timeline for their projects;